shreya1m/TIC-TAC-TOE/README.md

 ## How to Run

 ### Compile the Java file:
-   javac TicTacToe.java
+   javac tictactoe.java

 ### Run the compiled program:

-- java TicTacToe
+- java tictactoe
 - Follow the on-screen instructions to play the game.

 ### Features